icons8/lunacy-docs/docs/layerstyles.md

 To unfold/fold the content of all style categories, right-click anywhere over the category list and select **Expand All/Collapse All** on the displayed menu.

+### Duplicating styles

+You can duplicate your existing styles and quickly create new ones based on their parents.

+To duplicate a style:

+* Click the style in the list and press `Ctrl + D`.

+    OR
+* Right-click the style in the list and select **Duplicate** on the displayed menu.

 ### Deleting styles and categories

 To delete a style: